 Today the institution is still in operation with around 400 living on-campus and sits on 800 acres.
 Ages range from 13 to 86.
 Many different programs are available in which to maximize their potential.

-– Contributed by Phil Tkacz
+Work Contributed by: Phil Tkacz